-Note that an error will be raised by MapStruct in case a constant of the source enum type does not have a corresponding constant with the same name in the target type and also is not mapped to another constant via @Mapping.
+By default an error will be raised by MapStruct in case a constant of the source enum type does not have a corresponding constant with the same name in the target type and also is not mapped to another constant via @ValueMapping.
 This ensures that all constants are mapped in a safe and predictable manner.
+The generated mapping method will throw an IllegalStateException if for some reason an unrecognized source value occurs.